 I am a member of the British Association for Counselling and Psychotherapy (BACP), meaning I practice under their code of ethics and work in a transparent way.

 The way I work: In my experience the most important aspect of working with clients is the therapeutic relationship that we build together.
 I believe this is what helps the client to feel safe, supported and heard in order for them to address the deeper reasons of what led them to come into therapy.
-I pride myself in being approachable, warm, open and able to build relationships with clients even under the most difficult of circumstances.
+I pride myself in being approachable, warm, open and able to build positive relationships with clients even under the most difficult of circumstances.

 I work in a person-centred way and therefore we will work together to gain insight and awareness into your own life.
 I will offer professional and skilled support in order to address the issues that come up but also to support you to look deeper and work on aspects that perhaps might not be so obvious.
 Therapy can support you to look at your own patterns, dynamics in relationships, unresolved trauma and internal conflict.